krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/4-Perform-data-calculations.md

 | **Data consistency** | Check that the data makes sense in the context of other related data | Data values for product shipping dates can’t be earlier than product production dates | Data might be consistent but still incorrect or inaccurate.
 A shipping date could be later than a production date and still be wrong |
 | **Data structure** | Check that the data follows or conforms to a set structure | Web pages must follow a prescribed structure to be displayed properly | A data structure might be correct with the data still incorrect or inaccurate.
 Content on a web page could be displayed properly and still contain the wrong information |
 | **Code validation** | Check that the application code systematically performs any of the previously mentioned validations during user data input | Common problems discovered during code validation include: more than one data type allowed, data range checking not done, or ending of text strings not well defined | Code validation might not validate all possible variations with data input |

 ---

+## Activity: From spreadsheets to BigQuery

+In this activity, I will practice combining tools to successfully analyze data.
+I will use spreadsheets to clean my data before importing it into SQL for analysis.
+My analysis of the activity can be viewed [here](/activities/combined/c05m04-spreadsheets-to-bigquery/c05m04-sheets-bigquery-activity.ipynb).

+---